CindyJS/CindyJS/ref/Interaction_with_C-Books.md

 ...
 = integer number

-E.g., points also have a y-coordinate, so if you type the following into the "variables for random parameters" textarea in the DME at the bottom right of a page
+E.g., points also have a y-coordinate, so if you type the following into the “variables for random parameters” textarea in the DME at the bottom right of a page
 A.x = -5..5
 A.y=-3..3